HISTORICAL FAMILY OWNED MOTEL

 - 1963 – 1973 General Theater Company owned the property out of Cleveland, Ohio.
 This company owned most of the drive-ins in Ohio.

-- 1973 – 1980 Kim Zachary owned the property and kept the property just as it was initially.
+- 1973 – 1980 Kim Zachary owned the property and kept it just as it was initially.

 Have Questions?
 Call Us